drone/drone-plugin-go/README.md

 EOF
 ```

-To read this data you can use the `plugin` package to declare and parse parameters.
-If you've worked with the `flag` package this should look familiar:
+Use this `plugin` package to retrieve and parse input parameters:

 ```Go
 var repo = plugin.Repo{}